 Wilkes enjoys an enviable record of placement of students in health professions schools with acceptance rates of about 90%.
-Allopathic medical schools accepting Wilkes students include the Commonwealth Medical College, George Washington, Georgetown, Harvard, John Hopkins, Drexel University, Pennsylvania State University-Hershey, Stanford, SUNY Upstate, Temple University, Thomas Jefferson University, Tulane, the University of Pennsylvania, the University of Pittsburgh, and Yale.
+Allopathic medical schools accepting Wilkes students include the Geisinger Commonwealth School of Medicine (previously known as The Commonwealth Medical College), George Washington, Georgetown, Harvard, John Hopkins, Drexel University, Pennsylvania State University-Hershey, Stanford, SUNY Upstate, Temple University, Thomas Jefferson University, Tulane, the University of Pennsylvania, the University of Pittsburgh, and Yale.
 A number of Wilkes students also enter osteopathic medical schools such as Lake Erie College of Osteopathic Medicine, the Philadelphia College of Osteopathic Medicine, Ohio University College of Osteopathic Medicine, and University of Health Sciences College of Osteopathic Medicine in Kansas City, MO.

-Wilkes students have attended dental school at the University of Connecticut, Tufts University, the University of Pittsburgh the University of Buffalo School of Dental Medicine, and Temple University Komberg School of Dentistry.
+Wilkes students have attended dental school at the University of Connecticut, Tufts University, the University of Pittsburgh the University of Buffalo School of Dental Medicine, and Temple University Kornberg School of Dentistry.
 Pre-optometry students have gained admission to institutions such as Illinois College of Optometry, New England College of Optometry, Ohio State University College of Optometry, and Pennsylvania College of Optometry at Salus University.
 Podiatric medical schools accepting Wilkes students include California College of Podiatric Medicine, New York College of Podiatric Medicine, Ohio College of Podiatric Medicine, and Temple University School of Podiatric Medicine.
 Wilkes students have also gained admission to veterinary schools such as the Oklahoma State University School of Veterinary Medicine, the University of Illinois School of Veterinary Medicine, University of Pennsylvania School of Veterinary Medicine, the University of Wisconsin-Madison Veterinary School, and the Virginia-Maryland Regional College of Veterinary Medicine.

-Affiliated Degree Programs in Medicine

-Early Assurance B.S./M.D.
+Affiliated Degree Programs in Medicine Early Assurance B.S./M.D.
 Program in Allopathic Medicine

-Wilkes has developed special early assurance joint B.S.-M.D. degree program and established agreements with major medical schools, which lead to a baccalaureate degree from Wilkes University and the professional degree in medicine upon completion of medical school.
-Once students have been granted acceptance to Wilkes University and identified as qualified to be considered for selection to one of the early assurance programs, they will be required to submit letters from two high school science teachers and one humanities or English teacher to the Health Sciences Committee and successfully complete three interviews.
+Wilkes has developed special early assurance joint B.S.-M.D. degree program and established agreements with major Pennsylvania State

+University College of Medicine at Hershey, which leads to a baccalaureate degree from Wilkes University and the doctoral degree.
+Once students have been granted acceptance to Wilkes University and identified as qualified to be considered for selection for the early assurance program, they will be required to submit letters from two high school science teachers and one humanities/English teacher to the Health Sciences Committee and successfully complete three interviews.
 If ultimately selected for the program, students must satisfy all requirements as articulated in the specific affiliation agreement.
 All students in the early assurance program will spend their 7th or 8th semester in a clinical setting.
 Wilkes University has established special affiliations with Guthrie Health Systems (GHS), which includes the Robert Packer Medical Center in Sayre, Pennsylvania (Guthrie Scholars), for students to participate in this clinical experience.